 A resident of Washington Heights, Talia came to New York from D.C., where she advocated for immigration justice with colleagues of diverse faiths for the Religious Action Center.
 Talia moved to D.C. after living in New England, Haifa, Jerusalem, and her home state of Pennsylvania.
 She graduated Phi Beta Kappa with high honors from Wesleyan University, where she studied government, Jewish studies, and Middle Eastern studies.
 Talia is a trained community organizer through JOIN for Justice as well as a student of movement chaplaincy.

-Talia is pursuing rabbinic ordination from the Jewish Theological Seminary, where she is also a candidate for a MA in Jewish Gender and Women's Studies and a Certificate in Pastoral Care and Counseling.
+Talia is pursuing rabbinic ordination from the Jewish Theological Seminary (expected May 2024), where she is also a candidate for a MA in Jewish Gender and Women's Studies and a Certificate in Pastoral Care and Counseling.